ocaml-multicore/saturn/README.md

 * [MPSC Queue](src/mpsc_queue.mli) A multi-producer, single-consumer, thread-safe queue without support for cancellation.
 This makes a good data structure for a scheduler's run queue.
 It is used in [Eio](https://github.com/ocaml-multicore/eio).
 It is a single consumer version of the queue described in [Implementing lock-free queues](https://people.cs.pitt.edu/~jacklange/teaching/cs2510-f12/papers/implementing_lock_free.pdf).

+* [CTrie](src/paradict.mli) A parallel dictionnary, to be used as a thread-safe, lockfree alternative to stdlib's Hashtbl or Map.
+See also [Wikipedia](https://en.wikipedia.org/wiki/Ctrie).

 ## Usage

 lockfree can be installed from `opam`: `opam install lockfree`.
 Sample usage of